Closed

 Directions

-From Placerville, travel 23 miles east on Highway 50, then 14 miles north on Ice House Road (Forest Road 3).
-Access the campground by walking or biking along the Union Valley trail from Jones Fork Campground (approximately 5.8 miles from Jones Fork) or by boat from the Union Valley boat ramp.
+23 miles east of Placerville on Highway 50 and 14 miles north on Ice House Road (Forest Road 3).
+Access is by hiking or biking the Union Valley trail from Jones Fork Campground (approximately 5.8 miles) or by boat from Union Valley boat ramp.

 Amenities